 Even with a relatively low-quality 320kbps file beamed over Bluetooth, you can hear fine details like the highest string notes and the husky edge to the oboe.
 As with movies, it’s remarkably transparent, offering the sort of clear and faithful reproduction that you rarely get from a soundbar.

-Should I buy the DALI Kubik One?
+Should you buy the DALI Kubik One?

 Kubik One is undeniably expensive, but justifies the outlay with outstanding build quality, fresh, modern aesthetics and fantastic sound quality.
 It’s a versatile performer that makes music and movies sparkle, while its wide range of connections makes it easy to access your music.